isabella232/experience-manager-headless-adaptive-forms.en/help/guide-1/overview.md

 Adobe Experience Manager Headless Adaptive Forms is an API-first form builder platform for developers and business users.
 You can use Headless Adaptive Forms to build and natively render a form in any website, application, or email.
 You can also use Headless Adaptive Forms to build custom data capture experiences for voice based or non-visual interactions.
 Headless Adaptive Forms provide the flexibility to render the forms for any channel in an optimal way.
 For example, a React app, any  SPA (Single Page Application), or a native mobile app.
 This helps improve the enrolment experience for customers leading to better conversion.
 Headless adaptive forms includes:

-* Multi-channel forms with a single source of truth to easily manage and update forms.
+* Omni-channel forms with a single source of truth to easily manage and update forms.
 * Channel agnostic JSON representation of forms for easy consumption in any application.
 * RESTful APIs to list, fetch, validate, submit, track submission status of headless forms.
 * Web SDK to natively render a headless adaptive form in a website or web application.